 S is for scribing. scribing is short for writing.
 Hal describes scribing as journaling and emphasizes how powerful this practice can be.
 Just getting all your thoughts out of your head and onto paper aka a journal can be incredibly powerful, Hal also sells a specific Miracle Morning journal, which is structured specifically for this program.
 There you go, Ken’s got it right in his hands.
 And this is a good way to just get all your thoughts down on paper and free up your mental power for other activities in thinking.
 So Ken, how are you implementing scribing?

-- Handcrafted from genuine top grain leather: Each leather bound journal is specially designed and handmade from premium top grain leather.
-Artful hand...
+- Handcrafted from genuine top grain leather: Each leather bound journal, is specially designed and handmade from premium top grain leather, so you can...

-- Thick lined journal paper: 240 pages of thick, natural 115GSM kraft paper.
+- Thick lined journal paper: 240 pages of thick, natural 115GSM kraft paper prevents bleed through.
 Perfect for use with many pen types.
-Thick paper prevents bleed through....
+Pages are lined...